RoboSense-LiDAR/rslidar_sdk/README.md

 ## 5 Introduction to parameters

-This part is very important so please read carefully.
-All the functions of this software development kit will be reached by modifying parameters.
+This section is very important since all functions and features provided by rslidar_sdk is configured via parameter modification.
+So please read the following links carefully.

 [Intro to parameters](doc/intro/parameter_intro.md)